 - Be extra vigilant in checking your feet every day.
 If it is difficult to view the soles of the feet, a hand mirror can be helpful.
 Check for sores, blisters, cuts, swelling, cracks, red areas and infected toenails.

 - Apply moisturizing lotion to the tops and bottoms of the feet to help fight winter dryness.
 Avoid areas between the toes, which can harbor fungal infections.
-Instead, use talcum powder or cornstarch to counter unwanted moisture from sweating.

 - Avoid foot burns – don’t use heating pads or hot water bottles and don’t rest feet on radiators or close to heaters or fires.